sindresorhus/awesome-scifi/readme.md

 > A century into the future, humanity lives mostly on the sea.
 Gigantic whale herds are tended by submariners, and vast plankton farms feed the world.

 > Walter Franklin, once a space engineer, now works on a submarine patrol.
-This novel tells the story of his adventures, including Franklin's capture of an enormous kraken at 12,000 feet under the sea; his search for a monstrous sea serpent; and the thrilling rescue of a sunken submarine-all set against the backdrop of a futuristic world that's both imaginative and believable.
+This novel tells the story of his adventures, including Franklin’s capture of an enormous kraken at 12,000 feet under the sea; his search for a monstrous sea serpent; and the thrilling rescue of a sunken submarine-all set against the backdrop of a futuristic world that’s both imaginative and believable.

 #### [The Golden Age](https://www.goodreads.com/series/41545-golden-age) (2002, 2003) *by John C. Wright* [4.1]